Miss Moon

 Miss Moon is a French animated children's television series created by Sébastien Dorsey and Laure Doyonnax.
-The series debuted on TFOU TV in France on April 17, 2016.
+The series debuted on TFOU in France on April 17, 2016.
 The series also aired on OUFtivi in Belgium.
 The English dub, along with the Hungarian, Polish, Romanian, and Russian dubs, all premiered on Boomerang in Central and Eastern Europe on October 8, 2016.

 Premise

 Miss Moon is about a magical nanny called Miss Moon, as she takes care of three kids while their parents are at work, along with the problems that come with the job.